 The diagnostic process also involves a biochemical profile of your dog, a urinalysis, and a complete blood count.
 These tests expose any underlying conditions, possibly causing your dog’s pain.

-Techniques like magnetic resonance imaging technology (MRI), computer tomography (CT), a myelogram, and an x-ray with a special dye injected around the dog’s spine, are used accordingly to aid the visualization of the joints and bones along the spine.
+Techniques like magnetic resonance imaging technology (MRI), computer tomography (CT), a myelogram, and an x-ray with a special dye injected around the dog’s spine, are used accordingly to aid the visualization of the causes of dog back pain, including the joints and bones along the spine.

 Shed that fat off!